 Bay windows are a beautiful feature in any room, but with extra windows and angles to work around, dressing them with curtains can be a challenge.
-Ultimately it will depend on your personal tastes and how you plan to use the curtains day to day.
-So to help give you an idea, here are some things for you to consider when choosing your bay window curtains.
+Ultimately, it will depend on your personal tastes and how you plan to use the curtains day-to-day.
+So, to help give you an idea, here are some things for you to consider when choosing your bay window curtains.

 Deciding your curtain drop

 Choosing the right length of material for your bay window curtains is a key decision.
 If your bay has a window seat or radiator below it, make the curtain length above or just below the sill to ensure the material does not gather or block any heat.
 While if the bay area continues to the floor, choose a full-length curtain drop like the design pictured here.
-Helping each curtain beautifully frame the window throughout the day with a luxurious effect.
+This helps each curtain to beautifully frame the window throughout the day with a luxurious effect.

 Choose a track for effortless movement

 As bay windows project outwards from the rest of the room, a traditional curtain pole can limit how much material can move around the bay.
 Choosing a curtain track instead will allow the material to easily glide around each corner without any fabric catching or getting trapped.
 Another benefit of a curtain track is that your fabric will stay more uniform each time it is pulled across the window.
 With no need for curtain rings, sets of pleats can be hooked onto the track at even points, allowing it to hang elegantly whether tied back or fully drawn.